The Parson's Widow

 The Parson's Widow (Prästänkan), aka The Witch Woman, is a 1920 Swedish comedy drama film directed by Carl Theodor Dreyer.
-The film is based on a story Prestekonen by Kristofer Janson.
+The silent film is based on a story Prestekonen by Kristofer Janson.

 Plot

 Söfren, a recent seminary graduate, and his fiancee Mari make their way on foot through a Norwegian forest to a village where a church is in need of a pastor.
 Mari's father won't allow her to marry until Söfren obtains a full-time church assignment.

 Söfren learns that he is competing with two other men who are affluent scholars from Copenhagen.
 The three men wait outside the church until the verger calls them in, one by one, to deliver their trial sermons.